wpeebles/gangealing/README.md

 * 🎱 Pre-trained GANgealing models for eight datasets, including both the Spatial Transformers and generators
 * 💥 Training code which fully supports Distributed Data Parallel
-* 🎥 Scripts and a self-contained [Colab notebook](https://colab.research.google.com/drive/1toeCGn-Z4tCMcuon1FZPB4Vr9A5rp4sx?usp=sharing) for running mixed reality with our pre-trained Spatial Transformers
+* 🎥 Scripts and a self-contained [Colab notebook](https://colab.research.google.com/drive/1toeCGn-Z4tCMcuon1FZPB4Vr9A5rp4sx?usp=sharing) for running mixed reality with our Spatial Transformers
 * ⚡ A lightning-fast CUDA implementation of splatting to generate high-quality warping visualizations
 * 🚀 An implementation of anti-aliased grid sampling useful for Spatial Transformers (thanks Tim Brooks!)
 * 🎆 Several additional evaluation and visualization scripts to reproduce results from our paper and website